Bachelor of Science in electrical/electronic engineering technology

 PEO-2 To produce graduates who remain technically current and adapt to rapidly changing technologies through continuous learning and self-improvement;

-PEO-3 To produce graduates who demonstrate independent thinking and function effectively in teams to solve open-ended problems in an industrial environment;
+PEO-3 To produce graduates who demonstrate independent thinking and function effectively in teams to solve open-ended problems in a professional environment;

 PEO-4 To produce graduates who communicate effectively and perform ethically and professionally in business, industry, and society.